Carmen A. Balthrop

 B.M., University of Maryland; M.M., Catholic University

 Carmen Balthrop made her Metropolitan Opera debut as Pamina in Mozart's Die Zauberflöte, having been the last of the First Place Winners in the Metropolitan Opera National Competition in New York.
 Acclaimed by The Washington Post as “electrifying... a consummate performer,” by The New York Times as “a voice of power and uncommon tonal purity,” and “a rapturously beautiful voice” by The Miami Herald, this American soprano has an astonishing range of repertoire from Baroque opera and song to contemporary literature.
 She has performed leading roles with some of the world's major opera companies and symphony orchestras, including the Metropolitan Opera, San Francisco Opera, Houston Grand Opera, Washington Opera, Canadian Opera, Deutsche Oper (Berlin), Teatro La Fenice (Venice), the New York Philharmonic, the Boston Symphony, Pittsburgh Symphony, San Francisco Symphony, Los Angeles Philharmonic, and the National Symphony.
 Among her signature operatic roles are: Cio-Cio-San in Madama Butterfly, Violetta in La Traviata, Micaela in Carmen, Liu in Turandot, Donna Elvira in Don Giovanni, Poppea in L’Incoronazione di Poppea by Monteverdi and Susannah in Susannah by Carlisle Floyd.
-Her historical Broadway debut was in the role of Treemonisha from the Ragtime King, Scott Joplin’s opera, by the same name.
+Her historical Broadway debut was in the title role of Scott Jopin's opera "Treemonisha."

 While her international appearances have taken her to concert halls in Austria, Amsterdam, the Bahamas, China, Mexico, and Russia, in the United States, Ms. Balthrop has performed recitals in the White House, Carnegie Hall and the Kennedy Center.
 Her Christmas art song recital, recorded live and performed at the National Gallery of Art in Washington, D.C., was chosen to be aired on Christmas day (2000) by National Public Radio (NPR) as part of their Millenium celebration.